Kristof89Szabo/milestonetwothree/src/main/java/com/exam/springboot-micronaut/MICRONAUTREADME.md

 Extra: We may configure validation using URI templates.
 The annotation @Get("/{id:4}") indicates that a variable can contain 4 characters max (is lower than 10000).

+Most common micronaut validation annotations:
+Micronaut is a modern JVM-based framework for building microservices and serverless applications.
+When it comes to validation, Micronaut provides support for data validation using annotations from the `javax.validation` package.
+Here are some of the most common Micronaut validation annotations:

+- `@NotNull`: This annotation is used to mark a field or parameter as not nullable.

+- `@NotBlank`: It is used to validate that a string field or parameter is not null or empty and contains at least one non-whitespace character.

+- `@Size`: This annotation is used to validate the size of a collection, array, or string field or parameter.
+It can specify the minimum and maximum size allowed.

+- `@Min` and `@Max`: These annotations are used to validate that a numeric field or parameter is greater than or equal to a minimum value (`@Min`) or less than or equal to a maximum value (`@Max`).

+- `@Pattern`: This annotation is used to validate that a string field or parameter matches a specific regular expression pattern.

+- `@Email`: It is used to validate that a string field or parameter represents a valid email address.

+These are some of the commonly used validation annotations in Micronaut.
+There may be other annotations available depending on the specific needs and dependencies of your application.

 ## Security

 We have to include dependency for security: